IsoMS/MetMatch/README.md

 #CONCLUSION
 MetMatch provides feature to formula matching in a global analysis framework.
 The algorithm provides rapid formulae assignments per sample.
-Each feature in the sample is interrogated independently (no prior alingments and analysis like current tools) and are aligned after the MS1 search.
+In replicate mass spectrometry experiments, each sample is independently and rapidly searched for correct formula matching (no prior feature alignments necessary like current tools) and are aligned after the MS1 search.
 The FDR is estimated per sample using a novel application of a decoy database aiding the user in selecting a minimum cutoff score.